emperorjm/xion-marketplace-demo/README.md

 - CosmJS runs fully client-side.
 Provide the RPC URL of your Xion node; REST is not needed.
 - Plugin helpers support all variants defined in `contracts/asset/src/plugin.rs` (exact/min price, proof, not-before/after, timelock, royalty, marketplace/currency allowlists).
 - Sale approvals in the marketplace use the dedicated forms (Approve/Reject).
-- Because this lives outside Cargo workspaces, it will not interfere with Rust builds/tests.